 Since Instagram only allows a maximum of 30 hashtags per caption or comment, I’ve included 30 hashtags that you can use for more general real estate Instagram posts.
 I would recommend you do some keyword research and choosing hashtags that are more relevant to your real estate brand and targeted location.
 You want to experiment with your hashtags and change them up depending on what works.

 2. Include Realtor Quotes in Your Content Strategy

-If you’re running a real estate business.
-You know how difficult it is to come up with quality content for your business.
-You’re looking for simple content ideas that resonate with your audience so that you can focus your main efforts on buying or selling homes.
+If you run a real estate business, you probably know how difficult it is to come up with quality content for your business.
+You’re looking for simple ideas that resonate with your audience, so that you can focus your main efforts on buying or selling homes.

-Using real estate quotes and testimonials are a great thing to include, and a way to improve your overall content strategy.
-The fun and chatty nature of sharing quotes can help you build trust into your audience – if done correctly.
+Real estate quotes and testimonials are a great thing to include, and a way to improve your overall content strategy.
+The fun and chatty nature of sharing quotes can help you build trust and camaraderie with your audience.
 You can use the real estate quotes and turn them into image quotes!